-You are going to love this vintage southern classic chess pie recipe.
+You are going to love this vintage southern classic Chess Pie Recipe.
 The filling is sweet and rich, similar to a custard pie, and piled on a flakey pie crust.
-It’s simple to make using the pantry staples you have on hand and is ready in just one hour.
+It’s simple to make using the basic ingredients you have on hand and is ready in just one hour.

 I’m using a store-bought pie crust for ease, but you could use this crust from scratch recipe.
 It’s great when you need a dessert recipe on the fly because most of us always keep the ingredients on hand anyway.